ArtificialIntelligentGeneration/smart-reach/README.md

 ## 🏗 Architecture Highlights

 ### The Anti-Flood System (`antispam_manager.py`)
 One of the most complex parts of Telegram automation is avoiding bans.
-SmartReach implements a multi-layer protection system:
+TGFlow implements a multi-layer protection system:
 1.  **Token Bucket Algorithm**: Controls the rate of outgoing requests.
 2.  **Adaptive Backoff**: If an account hits a `FloodWait` error, the system automatically parses the required wait time, pauses the account, and re-schedules the task.
 3.  **SpamBot Integration**: (Optional) Automated interaction with `@SpamBot` to check account status and appeal restrictions.